anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Never find fault with the absent.
+Quote: Technological progress has merely provided us with more efficient means for going backwards.

-By: Alexander Pope
+By: Aldous Huxley